-If you don’t live near a beach, perhaps you can bring in sand for your backyard?
+If you don’t live near a beach, you could bring in the sand for your backyard.

-Here are a few of the annual sandcastle competitions:
+Here are two of the annual sandcastle competitions:

 Who doesn’t love a good clambake?
 Make it a potluck clambake to make it easier on yourself.

 Typically a clambake has lobster, fish, clams, mussels, corn, and potatoes.
 Whether you have the clambake in your backyard or at the beach, you can turn this into a fun and memorable event.

 23. Hygge Backyard Camping